Thinking About Homeschooling? 10 Honest Questions to Help You Decide

 5. Where do you get your curriculum?

-One great resource for finding homeschool materials is Cathy Duffy Reviews.
-I also go into more detail about that in this blogpost about homeschool planning.
 Another wonderful way to learn quickly about available homeschool materials is to attend a homeschool conference, where publishers come together to showcase their products.
-We have attended the Texas Homeschool Coalition Conference, but there are many around the country.

 If you have a high school student, however, then you do need to be very careful about meeting your state’s minimum requirements for graduation.
-Colleges may not consider a student who has not met a state’s minimum requirements or taken necessary tests.
-In Texas, a student needs 22 or 26 credits in order to graduate from high school.
-You can download Texas high school graduation requirements and also compare requirements for all 50 states.
+You can download Texas high school graduation requirements – and other states – and also compare requirements for all 50 states.

 Highschool boy doing homeschool work

-Homeschool laws vary by state.
-In fact, they range widely!
+Homeschool laws vary widely by state.
 The Homeschool Legal Defense Association provides an amazing overview of legal requirements broken down by state.

 Homeschool textbooks for primary student

-Here are the main expenses you will probably need to plan for:
+Here are the common homeschool expenses you will probably need to plan for:

 • A desk or table (or the kitchen table!)